 They all have the right to file a lawsuit for an inaccessible website.

-Different types of accessibility testing services we offer
+Different types of accessibility testing services offered

 We offer multiple accessibility testing services to ensure your website compliance.
 They include:

-With this testing system, our team of WCAG technical review expert testers will review your application or website.
+With this testing system, our WCAG technical review expert testers will review your application or website.
 They manually test all possible scenarios using human contact mechanism to ensure your website conforms to WCAG standards.

 Our automated testing system involves our team of testers using the help of automated accessibility testing tools to test your website accessibility.
 The benefit of this system is that it can quickly identify accessibility issues using minimal effort.